 BACKGROUND:

-The Texas Workforce Commission’s (TWC) three-member Commission approved combining funds from WIOA statewide and Temporary Assistance for Needy Families Employment and Training (TANF E&T) statewide dollars under a contract with Metrix to provide job readiness–skills activities, online learning courses, and industry certification assistance to eligible individuals.
+The Texas Workforce Commission’s (TWC) three-member Commission approved combining funds from Workforce Innovation and Opportunity Act (WIOA) statewide and Temporary Assistance for Needy Families Employment and Training (TANF E&T) statewide dollars under a contract with Metrix to provide job readiness–skills activities, online learning courses, and industry certification assistance to eligible individuals.
 Because Metrix services are funded at the state level, no local formula funds will be distributed to the Boards for this purpose.

 Boards may provide occupational training leading to Metrix Industry Certification Assistance to eligible participants through Metrix in addition to continued access to job readiness activities.